-Having spent a week on board, I had a chance to really get to know Costa Toscana.
-Whether you’re thinking of booking the ship or simply curious as to how she’s different from the vessels in the Carnival Cruise Line fleet, here are some of my takeaways.
+Having spent a week on board Costa Toscana, I had a chance to get to know it more.
+Whether you’re considering booking the ship or simply curious about how she’s different from the vessels in the Carnival Cruise Line fleet, here are some of my takeaways:

-If you’re used to sailing ships in North America, the lido deck are may throw you off on this one because it’s enclosed, and for a good reason.
-Costa Toscana spends the year sailing throughout Europe where the winters can get chilly.
-With the enclosed area, guests can use the hot tubs and pool year-round without having to freeze during the winter months.
+If you’re used to sailing ships in North America, the lido deck may throw you off on this ship because it’s enclosed.
+The reason is Costa Toscana spends the year sailing throughout Europe.
+With the enclosed area, guests can use hot tubs and pool year-round without freezing during winter.

-It does have access to the open air with huge sliding windows that are open throughout the day and closed during inclement weather.
+It has access to the open air with huge sliding windows open throughout the day and closed during inclement weather.
 (The roof is not, however, retractable.)

-While not the first line to have a snow room at sea, it was the first time I was able to experience one as part of the thermal package.
-The spa consultant told me it’s designed to quickly lower your body temperature after spending time in the sauna and at 14 degrees Fahrenheit, it snows year-round.
+While this is not my first time experiencing a snow room at sea, it was my first time experiencing one as part of the thermal package.
+The spa consultant told me it’s designed to lower your body temperature after spending time in the sauna; and at 14 degrees Fahrenheit, it snows year-round.

-Other amenities that I appreciated in the thermal suite were the loungers that were in ankle-deep water next to the thalassotherapy pool, the privacy curtains between the heated thermal loungers, and the floor-to-ceiling views of the ocean.
+Other amenities include the loungers in ankle-deep water next to the thalassotherapy pool, the privacy curtains between the heated thermal loungers, and the floor-to-ceiling views of the ocean.

-If there’s one thing that’s very, very different on this ship as opposed to those sailing out of North America, it would be their approach to food in general and restaurants in particular.
-The buffet isn’t open at dinner time, which we’ll discuss more in a moment.
-And the only other complimentary venue is the main dining room.
-The other restaurants, of which there are plenty, come with a fee attached.
+If there’s one thing different on this ship, it would be their approach to food in general and restaurants.
+The buffet isn’t open at dinnertime, the only other complimentary venue is the main dining room, and the other restaurants have fees.

-Now, it’s important to know that the fees charged for food are pretty minimal, and were, based on the meals I had, totally worth it.
-I’ll admit, I went into the sailing a little skeptical about the whole pay-for-food thing.
-But given the combination of low prices and great food, I was very happy.
+Now, it’s important to know that the fees charged for food are minimal and were, based on my meals, totally worth it.
+I was skeptical about the whole pay-for-food option.
+But I was thrilled by the combination of low prices and great food.

-When it comes to paying extra for food on a cruise, I think of it the same way I do upgrading my seat on an airplane or paying for premium tickets at a concert.
-If the price is right, and I think it’ll be worth it, I’m in.
+When it comes to paying extra for food on a cruise, I think of it the same way I upgrade my airplane seat or pay for premium tickets at a concert.
+I’m in if the price is right, and I think it’ll be worth it.

 Some of the food options with a surcharge that stuck out were the Pummid’Oro Pizzeria with sourdough oven-fired personal pizzas, crepes at Nutella at Costa, a burger at The Salty Beach Street Food, and the Heineken Bistro.

-With state-of-the-art audio and visual components, combined with an adjustable stage that both rises and sinks into the floor, you never know what will happen next.
-Throughout the week, there was everything from acrobatic performances and magic shows to cover bands and live DJs spinning through the night.
+With state-of-the-art audio and visual components combined with an adjustable stage that rises and sinks into the floor, you never know what will happen next.
+Throughout the week, you’ll see acrobatic performances, magic shows, cover bands, and live DJs.

 At first glance, I had no clue what the Skywalk was.
 It seemed like an extension of the waterpark or something.

-Mid-sailing, I finally got around to checking it out while we were docked in Barcelona.
-As it turns out, Skywalk is basically an elevated track that starts on the port side and ends on the starboard side.
-If you were looking at it from above, it would look a big, capital letter U.
+Mid-sailing, I finally checked it out while we were docked in Barcelona.
+As it turns out, Skywalk is an elevated track that starts on the port side and ends on the starboard side.
+If you were looking at it from above, it would look like a big capital letter U.

 The bottom of the U has a platform that overlooks the waterpark, offering stunning views of sail away.
-If you really want some good photos when the ship is leaving port, head up about 30 minutes before departure because once people find the Skywalk, they go there for every sail away.
+If you want some good photos when the ship is leaving port, head up about 30 minutes before departure.

 If you’re a buffet person, you’ll have to get your fill during breakfast and lunch because the buffet doesn’t serve dinner.

 Why?
-Well, as it turns out, Italians are very big on the idea of families gathering around a table for dinner, and that concept carries over to their ships.
-So the buffet basically closes down after lunch, only reopening briefly for snacks before dinner.
+As it turns out, Italians are very big on the idea of families gathering around a table for dinner, and that concept carries over to their ships.
+So the buffet closes after lunch, only briefly reopening for snacks before dinner.

-With that option unavailable, I found myself putting more thought into both where and what I’d be having for dinner.
+With that option unavailable, I put more thought into where and what I’d be having for dinner.
 As a result, I had a wider variety of food than I likely would have if the buffet had been open at dinnertime.

-Just like on ships sailing out of North American ports, this one makes great use of all the technological advances available.
-From a cell phone app to interactive digital signage, Costa takes advantage of any opportunity to both make life easier and reduce touch points.
+This ship uses all the technological advances available.
+From a cell phone app to interactive digital signage, Costa takes advantage of any opportunity to make cruisers’ experiences convenient.

-The ship also makes great use of large LED screens which offer crystal-clear images, often featuring visuals of the ports you are visiting.
+The ship also makes excellent use of large LED screens, which offer crystal-clear images featuring visuals of the ports you are visiting.

-For example, while we were docked in Rome, there was a feed of the Trevi Fountain being broadcast on the three-level high LED wall in the atrium.
+For example, while we were docked in Rome, a feed of the Trevi Fountain was broadcast on the three-level high LED wall in the atrium.

 Many cruise ships in the Mediterranean operate what’s known as a ferry schedule, meaning there are several different stops along the itinerary from which you can board and disembark for your seven-day cruise.

-This doesn’t mean that people can walk on the ship and take it from one port to another, but rather that while my round-trip voyage might start and end in Rome, yours might start and end at one of the other ports being visited.
+This doesn’t mean that people can walk on the ship and take it from one port to another.
+Instead, while my round-trip voyage might start and end in Rome, yours might begin and end at one of the other ports being visited.

-For instance, we embarked Costa Toscana in Rome and stayed on for seven nights, debarking in Rome a week later.
+For instance, we embarked on Costa Toscana in Rome, stayed there for seven nights, and debarked in Rome a week later.
 If we wanted to embark and debark in Naples or Barcelona, that would also be an option.